-College students need all the financial help them can get.
+College students need all the financial help them can get - that's why every college student and prospective college student needs to fill out the FAFSA!

 Even if you think you have enough money to pay for college, you should fill out a Free Application for Federal Student Aid (FAFSA) to avoid missing out on grants, scholarships and low cost financial aid.